Alfa Romeo GTV and Spider: Technical

-As would be expected, the GTV has a much more rigid chassis, up to 64% stiffer, although considerable work was done on the Spider to reduce the traditional convertible problem of scuttle shake.
-Spider also features a reinforced A-pillars.
+As expected, the GTV has a much more rigid chassis (64% stiffer) than the Spider, although considerable work was done on the Spider to reduce the traditional convertible problem of scuttle shake.
+The Spider also features reinforced A-pillars.

-Wheels are 15 inch perforated steel as standard, 16 inch teardrop alloy wheels with 205/50 tyres were part of the Lusso option package.
-From Phase 2 and 3 16 inch teardrop alloy wheels became standard with factory option of 17 inch alloy wheels and 225/45 tyres.
-Only from Phase 3 (not including earlier limited editions) did Spider receive 17 inch wheels option.
+The standard wheels have a diameter of 15 inch and are made from perforated steel, 16 inch teardrop alloy wheels with 205/50 tyres were part of the Lusso trim.
+From Phase 2 and 3 onwards, 16 inch teardrop alloy wheels became standard with a factory option of 17 inch alloy wheels and 225/45 tyres.
+The Spider received the 17 inch wheels option from the Phase 3 facelift (not including earlier limited editions).

-Criticisms of the model have been that it is hard to park due to its large turning circle (11,2 m on most cars) and low seating position, which mean that the end of the bonnet and corners are outside the driver's line of sight.
-The doors are very long and need plenty of space in a car park.
+A common criticism of the car is that it is hard to park due to its large turning circle (11.2 m on most cars) along with the long doors which require considerable space to open in a car park.
+The low seating position was also criticised, which means that the end of the bonnet and its corners are outside the driver's line of sight.